 There are two versions of his last days from landing by parachute up to his death, from slightly different sources.
 By Lieutenant Colonel (Retd) G. Pijpers OBE RNLAF.
 Who lives in Arnhem, is much involved in local activities of remembrance and has written detailed stories about the last days of many of the Arnhem casualties.
 CLICK HERE By Raymond Simonds, based on the book ‘Men at Arnhem’ by Geoffrey Powell, Raymond’s Commanding Officer.
 CLICK HERE

 There is also a video memorial to the Stevens brothers and compiled from family archive material by Caroline Simonds CLICK HERE:

-My father Duncan Simonds lost 3 cousins, twin brothers Gavin Simonds, killed at Arnhem on 23rd September 1943, and John Simonds who died after the war from illness.
+My father Duncan Simonds lost 3 1st cousins, twin brothers John Simonds, killed at Arnhem on 23rd September 1943, and Gavin Simonds who died after the war from illness.